Does your club do radio sports?

 The Mid-Del Amature Radio Club has several members that are skilled in the art of Radio Direction Finding and can help locate sources of interference.

 If you are experiencing problems related to Radio Frequency Interference email RFI@W5MWC.ORG

 Yes, FT8, JT65, Packet, APRS, Morse code, we have members that are actively involved in all of these and more.
 We also have members that are involved with digital radios including DMR and C4FM.
 Our primary club repeater on 444.000MHz can be used in FM or C4FM.

 Does your club have licensing exams?

 Yes.
-We offer VE testing sessions the second Monday of the month at the Midwest City Fire Department Station 1, training room.
+We offer VE testing session each month.
 We do offer classes, average twice a year.
 While in class the normal testing sessions will be offered after the class.
-So please keep an eye on our website and Facebook page for those updates.
+So please keep an eye on our Events page and Facebook page for specific dates.